stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

 To use the `Developers ChatGPT ToolBench`, you need a [ChatGPT Plus](https://openai.com/blog/chatgpt-plus) account, since only then OpenAI will let you use plugins / GPTs.
-The program is an executable Java JAR, so you need a Java runtime environment (JRE) of at least version 16 to run it.
+The program is an executable Java JAR, so you need a Java runtime environment (JRE) of at least version 11 to run it.
 Also, you will have to make it reachable from OpenAI's servers via https - there are [several ways to do this](https.md).

 ## Getting started

+To start up quickly you can follow the steps in the [quickstart instructions](quickstart.md), or you can go into depth with the corresponding documentations:

 - First, you have to [install the program](install.md) locally
 - Second, you have to make it [reachable from OpenAI's servers](https.md).
 - Third, [run it](commandline.md) in a directory you want to access.
 - Fourth, you have to [create a GPT with it as action](gpt.md), or [register it as a ChatGPT plugin](plugin.md).

-Then you can use it from ChatGPT.
+Then you can use it from ChatGPT and enjoy working with your newly found AI assistant.